 Lucinda Dayhew's works engage with practice, repetition and rhythm.
 She uses a range of media including sound, music, sculpture, video, text, found objects and photography to create performances, assemblages and installations.
-Her works explore music instrument and animal related anthropomorphism, language acquisition and semantics, musical translation, psychological categorisation, the fragmentation and precarity of labour and the social aspects of music making.
+Her works examine music instrument and animal related anthropomorphism, language acquisition and semantics, musical translation, psychological categorisation, the fragmentation and precarity of labour and the social aspects of music making.
 Amongst other things.

 She has performed and exhibited internationally, including in the e-flux video archive (New York/Berlin), Art Berlin Contemporary, Bielefeld Kunstverein, Galerie für Zeitgnössische Kunst (Leipzig), BQ (Berlin), Swimming Pool, (Sofia/Frankfurt), SALTS as part of Liste (Basel), CTM Festival (Berlin), PVA MediaLab (London), Runway, Electrofringe (Newcastle, Australia), Skanu Mesz Festival (Riga), Frost Radio (Seoul), Schirn Kunsthalle, Frankfurt and KW Institute for Contemporary Art (Berlin).

 Born in Orange, Australia, she currently lives and works in Berlin, Germany.